pulzze/autoflow-documentation/docs/ids/action-array-join/tooltip.md

-This Action returns new value that joins the given Array into a string using 'separator'.
+Converts an array into a string using a separator value